Ohio Personal Responsibility Education Program (PREP) District 3 and 5

 All PREP Youth Workshops are tailored to the agency and the youth.
 Youth that complete at least 75% of the program will receive an incentive for participating based on available resources.

-PREP Instructor Training is a free, two-day facilitator training for direct care staff of juvenile justice and foster care facilities.
-This is an interactive training designed to equip staff with the confidence and tools needed to effectively facilitate youth workshops on pregnancy and STI prevention.
+PREP Instructor Training is a free facilitator training for youth-serving professionals.
+This is an interactive training designed to equip professionals with the confidence and tools needed to effectively facilitate youth workshops on pregnancy and STI prevention.

 Parent Engagement Workshops bring parents together to discuss important topics that directly impact families with teens.
 These educational workshops provide parents with tools and resources to help their teens navigate the transition to adulthood.
 They are free and open to all parents and caregivers.

-Professional Development Workshops are offered throughout the year for foster care providers, juvenile justice staff, and key stakeholders.
+Professional Development Workshops are offered throughout the year for youth-serving providers, professionals and key stakeholders.
 These free workshops are designed to move your career forward by providing specialized training in all facets of career and professional development.

-Virtual Workshops and Trainings are now available!
+Virtual Workshops and Trainings are available!
 All services can be provided virtually, including PREP Youth Workshops, PREP Instructor Trainings, Parent Engagement Workshops, and Professional Development Workshops.
-The PREP Adulthood Modules are also offered virtually as shorter, stand-alone workshops for youth.
-These topics include Healthy Relationships, Financial Literacy and Career Building.
 Contact PREPedu@NationwideChildrens.org or (614) 355-0840 to schedule a virtual training.

-If you are not sure if your agency is eligible, please contact us.
+If you are not sure if your agency or organization is eligible, please contact us.

 This encompasses two districts: Districts 3 and 5.
 Please refer to the map below to view areas where Nationwide Children’s is implementing the PREP program.